-During T2, the test equipment won’t transmit DCI format for PDSCH reception on PSCell(Cell 2).
+During T2, the test equipment won’t transmit DCI format for PDSCH reception on SCell(Cell 3).

 During T3,

 The time period T3 starts from the slot #j, where j is the first slot of the subframe immediately after bwp-InactivityTimer timer expires.
 The UE shall switch its bandwidth part from BWP-2 back to the default bandwidth part – BWP-1.